 ==========

 "There he be..."
 The dwarf said.
-The feral creature gasped at the sight of the gnome standing just before the entrance, a wide shark toothy grin, two off colored eyes, one a dull green the other a golden yellow.
-Her white hair braided with purple and pink ribbons, she presented a large pair of sheers.
+The feral creature gasped at the sight of the gnome standing just before the entrance, a wide, shark-toothed grin, two off-colored eyes, one a dull green, the other a golden yellow.
+Her white hair braided with purple and pink ribbons, she presented a large pair of shears.

-"No! not you!, stay back!"
-The knoll growled.
+"No!
+Not you!
+Stay back!"
+The gnoll growled.
 The gnome took several steps towards the wolf-man.
 A menacing cackle, as she approached.
-"No, your not cutti'n me hair again!!"
-The knoll protested.
+"No, you're not cutting my hair again!!"
+The gnoll protested.

 "AH!
 Not the salt!
 Not the salt!"
 She squealed as the droplets singed her slightly. waddling away.

-"Go clean something, er catch a cricket!."
+"Go clean something, or catch a cricket!."
 The dwarf said.
-"Sorry Byrn, want yer usual...by Mara what happened to ya?"
+"Sorry, Byrn, want yer usual...by Mara, what happened to ya?"
 She asked, staring at his wounds.

 "Yeah, yeah.
-Come sit, ya can tell me all a'boot it."
-She instructed, leading the Knoll to a seat in front of a thorn framed mirror.
-He followed her, a fearful jump as the gnome clapped the sheers at him one last time.
+Come sit.
+Ya can tell me all a'boot it."
+She instructed, leading the Gnoll to a seat in front of a thorn-framed mirror.
+He followed her, a fearful jump as the gnome clapped the shears at him one last time.

-"We was hold'n this spot out in the canyon for a bit, orders ya know, goin' well as could expect.
-The shuck was act'n funny tho'."
+"We was hold'n this spot out in the canyon for a bit, orders, ya know, goin' well as could be expected.
+The Shuck hound was act'n funny, though.
 He said, as the dwarf cleaned her tools and placed a cloth around his neck.
 "Had a good kill from a boobie we found.
 Figure it settles the nerves.
-We's been hearin' strange sounds in the woods tho'.
-Grif thought it might been the hags, he always a might spooked since dat one time..."
+We's been hearin' strange sounds in the woods, hough.
+Grif thought it might have been hags.
+He was always a mite spooked since that one time..."

-"Right, now git dis.
+"Right, now get dis.
 We sees the trees, filled to the brim with red eyes.
 We all knew it was 'em redcaps."

 "Redcap hobgoblins?
 No wonder ye got such nasty bite marks."

 "Mhm.
-That what n't the queer thing tho'.
+That wasn't the queer thing, though.
 They was just sittin' there in the trees, starin'.
-Den the shuck starts barkin'.
-No soon'a did I goes to shut em up.
-I seen this...thin!"
+Then the shuck starts barkin'.
+No sooner had I gone to shut em up.
+I seen this...thing!"

 "What did it look like?"

-"Queerest, couldn't tell if it was an elf or what.
-She was hiden' in one 'o em holes in the tower."
+"Queerest.
+Couldn't tell if it was an elf or what.
+She was hidden' in one of em holes in the tower."

-"Erm...Bit more on the sides, blend it real good like.
-Yeah, one o em ol' towers.
-Grif says it belongs to a pale'n."
+"Erm...Bit more on the sides, blend it real good-like.
+Yeah, one of em ol' towers.
+Grif says it belongs to a Pale'n."

 "Pale one?
 The necromancers?"

 "I dunno, just what he said.
 Maybe it was.
-We seens somethin' up on the top.
-Well Grif say he did.
+We see somethin' up on the top.
+Well, Griff says he did.
 I didn't sees it."

 "So what a'boot that elf thing ya saw?"

-"Oh Yeah, funny lookin' screamed a lot too.
-Tossed it in the hole, spoke something ain't never heard before.
+"Oh yeah, funny lookin' screamed a lot too.
+Tossed it in the hole, spoke something I ain't never heard before.
 Seems like it was talkin' to itself too."

 "How queer.
 You say it be a lass?"